tamagusko/ai-transatlantic-hackathon/docs/README.md

 	6. closestLocker.py: with the coordinates, it returns the closest available locker (you have to evaluate the size of the order).
 	7. optimalRoute.py: Optimization algorithm with metaheuristic to calculate the best route for deliveries.
 This algorithm updates whenever it has a response from the client.
 	8. boxMeasurement.py: Using the Luxonis camera, take the measurements of the box.
 Using the luxonis camera, take the measurements of the box.
 This will be done at the warehouse.
+	9. Plot Graph Results: Develop createGraph.py and plotRoute.py to show the routes created based on the optimization algorithm.
+	9. Front-end:
 	- Develop a frontend with a table of deliveries and status.
 Clicking on the delivery opens its details.
-	+ Javascript?
-- Develop a map to simulate locations / deliveries / lockers?
+	- Develop a map to view locations, deliveries, and lockers.
-	+ Lets do this?

 ## Activities: